jupyter-server/jupyter-scheduler/docs/users/index.md

 ### Using list view

-Once you’ve created a job or job schedule, you can use the “Notebook Jobs” icon on the launcher to view lists of jobs and job definitions.
+Once you've created a job or job schedule, you can use the "Notebook Jobs" icon in the launcher to view lists of jobs and job definitions.

 !["Launcher with Notebook Jobs icon in Other section"](./images/launcher.png)